Cervical Cancer and HIV

 The recent UNAIDs report, Knowledge Is Power, highlights the importance of scaling up HIV testing worldwide – especially at a time when new diagnoses can continue to climb, most recently reported by the World Health Organization (WHO) in the European Region.

 To reach the millions who do not know their status, we need universal access to HIV testing services.
-HIV testing should be as widely available as pregnancy testing,’ said Michel Sidibé, executive director of UNAIDS.
+HIV testing should be as widely available as pregnancy testing,’ said Michel Sidibé, former executive director of UNAIDS.

 Cooperation is especially urgent in low-resource settings, where 9 out of 10 cervical cancer deaths occur and the majority of people diagnosed with HIV are living.
 25.7 million out of 36.9 million people living with HIV are in the African region, where cervical cancer is also the leading cause of cancer death but HPV-research is unevenly funded.
 Task-sharing would therefore provide greater protection for millions of vulnerable people at risk of developing another life-threatening illness.